 In her previous life, Shery was Founder and past President of Bravado!
 Designs – a nursing bra company.
 Under her guidance, the company grew from a small home-based business to one gaining international recognition and sales.
 Shery left the company on 2005 and began the journey towards the true love of her life – being a Lactation Consultant.
 In 2007 Shery began training at the International Breastfeeding Centre and in 2009 became an IBCLC.
 She has the immense pleasure of working at the Newman Breastfeeding Clinic while continuing to build a private practice.

-Alex began her breastfeeding education at the International Breastfeeding Centre in 2010 after completing her training as a Registered Dietitian.
+Alex began her breastfeeding education at the International Breastfeeding Centre in 2010 after completing education and training in dietetics.
 The more she learned about breastfeeding, the more passionate about it she became and decide to pursue breastfeeding support as a career.
 Alex became an IBCLC in 2013 and has been a proud staff member at the Newman Breastfeeding Clinic since then.
 At the clinic you can usually find Alex working with families, developing patient education materials, or catching up on the latest breastfeeding research.
 She is also faculty at the Centre for Breastfeeding Education.

 Inspired by her own breastfeeding experiences, Stephanie began her studies at the International Breastfeeding Centre and became an IBCLC in 2012.
 Stephanie has the honour of supporting growing families with their breastfeeding goals at the Newman Breastfeeding Clinic since 2008 and in private practice at home and abroad.